 Installation view of Living Room at ICA Philadelphia.

 Living Room is the second work in the Negative Space tetralogy, exploring dueling notions of the body as both an exploited and agential resource.
 The video is filmed within the hermetic interior of a building.
 Shot in a series of found and constructed spaces, the video treats the entire building as a metaphorical organism.
 The work is divided among four sites within the building: the living room (psyche), the stairwell (mouth to anus), the bathroom (kidneys), and basement (uterus).
 The rooms create an asynchronous environment wherein performers enact various kinds of bodies–celestial, political, metaphysical, animal–working to co-subsist.
 Often blurring the line between animate and inanimate environs—architecture, language and objects carry the cinematic weight of a protagonist, while the performers struggle under the weight of their own waste or inexplicably succumb to societal toxicities.
-The video features a soundtrack by Geo Wyeth and choreography by NIC Kay.
+The video features choreography by NIC Kay.

 The left channel of Living Room is projected onto a wall with partially exposed studs; the right channel is projected onto a propped piece of unused drywall.
 By exposing the substructure of the walls, the installation makes the site of the exhibition explicit as a constructed space.
-On the floor is a soiled carpet left over from a scene within the video.
+On the floor is a soiled carpet left over from scenes in the video.
 The work is installed among sculptural objects that animate elements of the videos narrative, including works A Skeleton Reclining and Corporeal Soil.

 Still from Living Room, in which ‘Make Make’ cares for a pet fish in a fantastical living room.